CrvptiK/AfterDeath/documentation.md

 26/08/25

 Working
-  -added proper inventory
+  - added proper inventory
-  -fixed up handle event functions
+  - fixed up handle event functions
-  -added outline for item placement
+  - added outline for item placement

 Currently working on
-  -still the title and pause screen interaction, vague idea about what to fix -placing items for testing
+  - still the title and pause screen interaction, vague idea about what to fix
+  - placing items for testing

 Future topics

-  -next up would be the dialogue on screen (dialogue_screen) -after that combat
+  - next up would be the dialogue on screen (dialogue_screen)
+  - after that combat
-  -then tie everything together
+  - then tie everything together
-  -and then the rest :')
+  - and then the rest :')

 <br>
 <br>